onSec-fr/Http-Asynchronous-Reverse-Shell/README.md

 3) The server accepts the connection.

 Then:
-.The client queries the server until it gets instructions.
+-The client queries the server until it gets instructions.\
-.The attacker provides instructions to the server.
+-The attacker provides instructions to the server.\
-.When a command is defined, the client executes it and returns the result.
+-When a command is defined, the client executes it and returns the result.

 And so on, until the attacker decides to end the session.
 [![](https://github.com/onSec-fr/Http-Asynchronous-Reverse-Shell/blob/master/Images/Concept.png?raw=true)](https://github.com/onSec-fr/Http-Asynchronous-Reverse-Shell/blob/master/Images/Concept.png?raw=true)